httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 Unlike HTTP/2 and HTTP/3, this format uses a fixed format for control data rather than using pseudo-fields.

-Note that while some messages - CONNECT or upgrade requests in particular - can be represented using this format, doing so serves no purpose as these requests are used to affect protocol behavior, which this format cannot do without additional mechanisms.
+Note that while some messages -- CONNECT or upgrade requests in particular -- can be represented using this format, doing so serves no purpose, as these requests are used to affect protocol behavior, which this format cannot do without additional mechanisms.

 # "message/bhttp" Media Type {#media-type}